 After surgery, older children usually have a fair tolerance for activity.
 Your child may become tired easily, and sleep more right after surgery, but, within a few weeks, your child may be fully recovered.

 You may receive additional instructions from your child's healthcare providers and the hospital staff.

 Long-term outlook after AV canal surgical repair

 Many children who have had an AV canal defect repair will live active, healthy lives.
 Activity levels, appetite, and growth will eventually return to normal in most children.
-Your child's cardiologist may recommend that antibiotics be given to prevent bacterial endocarditis for a specific time period after discharge from the hospital.
+Your child's cardiologist may recommend that your child take antibiotics to prevent bacterial endocarditis for a specific time period after discharge from the hospital.

 Some children will still have some degree of mitral or tricuspid valve abnormality after AV canal repair surgery.
-This may require another operation in the future to repair the leaky or blocked valve(s).
+This may need another operation in the future to repair the leaky or blocked valve(s).

-Children with Down syndrome will benefit from special programs that enhance their mental and physical development.
-Your child's physician can assist you in locating such programs in your community.
+Children with Down syndrome can be helped by special programs that enhance their mental and physical development.
+Your child's healthcare provider can help you find such programs in your community.